srenner/AutoCAN_SensorHub/README.md

 * VSS (Ford 8k pulse/mile sensor)
 * CAN ECU data (from MegaSquirt)
 * Triple axis accelerometer (ADXL335)
-* Oxygen sensor temperature status
+* Oxygen sensor temperature status (signal that would normally drive a solid or blinking LED)

 Outputs
 -